Collagenase clostridium histolyticum

 These should improve within a week or two.
 Less common side effects include feeling sick or dizzy, lumps in the glands under your arm, and there have been reports of new Dupuytren’s nodules flaring up.

-Collagenase Clostridium Histolyticum is still a very new treatment.
+Collagenase Clostridium Histolyticum is still a relatively new treatment.
 There are examples of results from short-term studies, but the long-term recurrence times or rates are unknown.

 Our treatment links page lists some UK surgeons who have experience treating Dupuytren’s.